richardagalvez/COVID-19-hivemind/README.md

 We should develop with the end user and actionable products in mind, for instance a web app that can assist first responders.

+Expecting pull-requests as soon as possible by the global machine learning / ai / hacker commununity.